codechick/git-deployment-scripts/README.md

 ### post-update and pre-receive
 + `deployment_script_path`: the path where the deployment.py is placed so as to load and use it.

+Some configurations are automatically set, but the user can override them once the deployment instance object is instantiated.
+A comment in both scripts tells you where to place these overrides:

+ E.g.:
+    deployment = dep.Deployment()

+    # Deployment's overrides here
+    deployment.site_name = 'buk'

+ The overridable attributes are:
+ + site_name
+ + git_work_tree
+ + shr_dir
+ + bck_dir
+ + srv_site_path

+ Please read Deployment's code in case you don't understand what they stand for.
+It's auto-explicative.

 ## Copyright
 2015 codeChick.it - matteo@codechick.it.
 MIT license